tuvabaltzersen/Quantum-Mechanics-Numerical-Schr-dinger-Solution/README.md

 ## 🔬 Introduction

-Welcome to this repository, where we explore quantum mechanics numerically!
-Specifically, we solve the **time-independent Schrödinger equation** for a particle in a potential well using matrix methods.
-This is a fundamental problem in quantum mechanics, often used to model electrons in a quantum dot.
+Hi and welcome to my repository:), here we explores the quantum mechanics numerically.
+The problem that is being solved and analysed is the classicle quantum problem "particle in a potential well".
+What we specifically do is that we solve **time-independent Schrödinger equation** for the particle using matrix methods.
+This is a fundamental problem in quantum mechanics and therefore important to understand so let's go over it together and break in down.

-We use **Matlab** to construct and solve tridiagonal matrices that approximate the Schrödinger equation.
-Our goal is to compare numerical solutions with analytical results and investigate the behavior of quantum states under different potentials.
+We will have to construct and solve tridiagonal matrices as an approximate to the Schrödinger equation and to do this we will uese **Matlab**.
+The goal is to compare the numerical solution with an analytical solution and explore the behavior of quantom states under different potentials.

 ---